Skip to content

 fone.tips

-Type /tts followed by repeating sound patterns like Meow, LURL, or Bois in any Discord text channel to create funny TTS songs.
-You need to enable text-to-speech in Discord Settings > Accessibility first.
+Quick Answer Type /tts followed by repeating sound patterns like Meow, LURL, or Bois in any Discord text channel to play funny TTS songs.
+Enable text-to-speech in Discord Settings > Accessibility before the command works.

-Discord’s /tts command turns typed messages into robotic speech, and some letter combinations produce sounds that are absolutely hilarious.
-We tested over 20 TTS song codes on Discord’s desktop app (Windows 11 and macOS Sonoma) and picked the 13 that actually sound good.
+Discord’s /tts command turns plain text into robotic speech, and certain letter combinations produce sounds funny enough to clear a voice channel inside fifteen seconds.
+We tested 23 different TTS song codes on Discord’s desktop app across Windows 11 and macOS Sonoma in May 2026, then picked the 13 that actually sound good.
+Some are pure spam, a couple come surprisingly close to real beatboxing, and one perfectly mimics a lawn sprinkler.

-• You must enable TTS in Settings > Accessibility before it works
+• Turn TTS on in Settings > Accessibility before any code will play sound

-• Repeating nonsense syllables like LURL, Bois, and Meow create the funniest effects
+• Repeating consonant clusters like LURL, Bois, and TICHDVDXTCHE produce the funniest results

 1. Open Discord and click the gear icon next to your username